-Day 5 Complete the "Getting the Word Out (Page 4)" idea organizer (40-50 minutes) Students are now creating a visual representation of the information.
+- gu Day 5 1.
+Complete the "Getting the Word Out (Page 4)" idea organizer (40-50 minutes) • Students are now creating a visual representation of the information.
 There are five options of varying difficulty available.
 Free websites are also linked for students to use when creating their product.
-Deliver the "Elevator Speech" If students have created one of the "Getting the Word Out" products, they may have that available while presenting their topic HEARTS DAY Day 4 Complete the "Creating a Mission Statement (Page 3)" idea organizer (35-50 minutes) Students will combine their initial research and the ideas for the project into a concise mission statement.
-The requirements for your students' mission statements can be changed and modified to meet any specific skills and/ or content you wish to cover Complete the "Elevator Speech" brainstorm on the same page Speeches are a concise version of their mission statements delivered in 1-2 minutes max.
-Consider bringing in principals, community members, etc. when students deliver speeches for an authentic audience Day 3 Brainstorm a list with students of possible ways to give back to the community (5-10 minutes) Some common examples include: a.
+2. Deliver the "Elevator Speech" • If students have created one of the "Getting the Word Out" products, they may have that available while presenting their topic Standards and Skills Assessed Speaking and Listening - Elevator Speech Writing - Researching a topic, informative and persuasive writing Click this link to access the ND K-12 Content Standards.
+Day 4 Complete the "Creating a Mission Statement (Page 3)" idea organizer (35-50 minutes) Students will combine their initial research and the ideas for the project into a concise mission statement.
+The requirements for your students' mission statements can be changed and modified to meet any specific skills and/ or content you wish to cover brainstorm on the same page Speeches are a concise version of their mission statements delivered in 1-2 minutes max.
+Consider bringing in principals, community members, etc. when students deliver speeches for an authentic audience Day 3 1.
+Brainstorm a list with students of possible ways to give back to the community (5-10 minutes) • Some common examples include: a.
 Pancake or spaghetti feeds to raise money b.
 Ribbon day/week for awareness c.
 Knot blankets to donate d.
-5k walk/run for awareness/raise money If possible, allow students to generate their own ideas based on previous experiences and interest Complete the "Creating a Plan of Action (Page 14)" idea organizer (30-40 minutes) Day 2 Complete the "Initial Issue Research (Page 13)" idea organizer (40-50 minutes) Students identify a specific issue and conduct research related to an issue of their choice While an organizer is available for this activity, students will need access to internet to complete the organizer.
-Teachers may also modify how many facts and sources students must use Day 1 Watch the "Giving Hearts Day" video click here or find the link in the email.
+5k walk/run for awareness/raise money If possible, allow students to generate their own ideas based on previous experiences and interest 2.
+Complete the "Creating a Plan of Action (Page 14)" idea organizer (30-40 minutes) Essential Questions we give to others and impact our w positive change in our communitie Day 2 1.
+Complete the "Initial Issue Research (Page 13)" idea organizer (40-50 minutes) • Students identify a specific issue and conduct research related to an issue of their choice • While an organizer is available for this activity, students will need access to internet to complete the organizer.
+Teachers may also modify how many facts and sources students must use Essential What does it mean to "give", and how do we give to others and impact our world?
+How can we use our passions to promote positive change in our communities?
+Day 1 Watch the "Giving Hearts Day" video click here or find the link in the email.
 Participate in the "Giving Hearts Day Jigsaw" Activity (20-30 minutes) Print-outs are available in this workbook Introduce the "Giving Hearts Day Project" Students will research a local cause and create a project that gives back to the community by addressing the cause Example: A group of students researches and learns that some students at school don't have adequate winter clothing.
 Your students decide to create a "donation station" for other students to drop-off gently-used coats, hats, and gloves during Giving Hearts Day